FSMA 204 and HACCP Aviation Catering Software

 FSMA 204 changes what is acceptable.
 The FDA requires Key Data Element capture at every Critical Tracking Event for foods on the Food Traceability List.
 For airline catering, that means LOT-level visibility from supplier receiving through final aircraft stowage — captured automatically, not reconstructed after the fact.

 We utilise industrial button temperature sensors placed directly inside catering canisters and carts, while ambient temperature sensors capture temperatures wherever food is handled and stored.
+For sealed food carts, IFCS Sticky Sensors add permanently installed 5-minute cart readings, airplane-mode backfill, equipment tracking in gateway-covered areas, and safe-zone alerts to the traceability record.
 All HACCP and global compliance forms are digitised and provide tight control.
-If a temperature deviates inflight, Galley X alerts the cabin crew for immediate resolution, providing an immutable, time-stamped record of food safety.
+If a temperature deviates inflight, Galley XAI alerts the cabin crew for immediate resolution, providing an immutable, time-stamped record of food safety.

 LOT-to-Stowage Traceability